 All candidates must pass written comprehensive examinations in the student's concentration and an oral comprehensive examination in both concentration and minor field upon completion of all course work, and submit a graded and revised research paper and a bibliography of works read during their graduate studies.
 Candidates should consult the Comprehensive Examination Checklist before starting the process.
 Students are required to participate in the Comprehensive Examination Workshop no later than the semester before they intend to take their exams.
 They must also take their writtens on one of the four annual written exam periods, held on the 3rd and 13th Friday of every Fall and Spring semester.
 It is the responsibility of the student to collaborate with their committee members to set a date for the oral examination.

 One of these examiners shall be considered the student's chief examiner and shall also chair the oral examination.
 The two additional members of the oral examination committee shall represent the other part of the major and the minor areas of concentration.
-Modern World concentration exams cover the period from 1700, and committee makeup consists of two faculty members with specialization in African, Asian, or Latin American History, and one member specializing in either European or American History.

 The oral examination lasts approximately an hour and can be taken only after the successful completion of the written comprehensive and all required course work (except finals for that semester).
 If needed, there is a 60-day waiting period before a second exam may be taken.

 NOTE: Students who receive a failing grade on either portion of the examination in three successive attempts forfeit the right to earn their degree.